10 Tips to MLM Success

 9) Stand Out from Other Distributors

 One of the challenges of MLM is convincing prospects to buy or join with you as opposed to the other reps that live in the neighborhood or they know online.
 You're selling the same stuff as thousands of others, meaning consumers have a choice.
-So you need to do something that makes you unique compared to everyone else.
+You need to do something that makes you unique compared to everyone else.
 Give people a reason to choose you over other reps.
+Some options include more personalized service, starting your own rewards program, or something that offers greater value.

 10) Develop a System for Following Up